gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 4 gmx_mpi mdrun -ntomp 6 -nb gpu -gputasks 00

-Starts :ref:`mdrun_mpi` on a machine with two nodes, using four total ranks, each rank with six OpenMP threads, and both ranks on a node sharing GPU with ID 0.
+Starts :ref:`gmx mdrun` on a machine with two nodes, using four total ranks, each rank with six OpenMP threads, and both ranks on a node sharing GPU with ID 0.